flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210311-alaska-gov-mike-dunleavy-on-his-state-making-the-covid-19-vaccine-available-for-all-those/index.md

     446d11195f9fc594fd38a5d04ac8d504c3990983-768x513.jpg
 is_breaking: false
 featured_quote:
-  quote: “A healthy community means a healthy economy.”
+  quote: A healthy community means a healthy economy.

 ---
 Alaska is now the first state to allow those 16 and older access to a COVID-19 vaccine.